MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 ### Internet-facing applications

-If you plan to deploy your solution to be both internet-facing and also exposed through private endpoints, consider your topology and the traffic paths that each type of tenant will follow.
+You might choose to deploy your solution to be both internet-facing and also exposed through private endpoints.
+Consider your overall network topology, and the paths that each tenants' traffic follows.

 For example, suppose you build an internet-facing application that runs on a virtual machine scale set.
 You use Azure Front Door, including its web application firewall (WAF), for security and traffic acceleration, and you [configure Front Door to send its traffic through a private endpoint](/azure/frontdoor/private-link).
 Tenant A uses this path to access your service: